intel-unesp-mcp/infieri2019-session2/README.md

   -  Automatic offload (hybrid between host and coprocessor)
   -  Compiler-assisted offload using Language Extensions for Offload (LEO)
   -  Coprocessor only execution
--  Generate console output that is trigged by offloaded code (“printf”)
+-  Generate console output that is trigged by offloaded code (`printf`)
 -  Offload C/C++ code that calls FORTRAN code

 **Note:** The majority of the code does not change from activity to